LoicDele/storage-manager-api/README.md

 [![Latest Stable Version](https://poser.pugx.org/laravel/lumen-framework/v/stable.svg)](https://packagist.org/packages/laravel/lumen-framework)
 [![License](https://poser.pugx.org/laravel/lumen-framework/license.svg)](https://packagist.org/packages/laravel/lumen-framework)

 storage-manager-api is a REST API developed with the Lumen PHP Framework.
 The goal of this personal project is to learn every subtlety of REST API and BACK-END services.
-When the development of this API will be finished, i will start developing the FRONT-END in ANGULAR (the language can change).
+When the development of this API will be finished, i will start developing the FRONT-END in ANGULAR (the framework can change).

 This REST API allows to manage a little store.